Contributing Writer

 When comfort, warmth, and coziness are at the top of your list, we found The North Face Women’s Triple C to bring it all to the table.
 Packed with a 600-fill-power down that extends well past our lead tester’s 5’7” hips to the tops of her ankles, the Triple C feels like a sleeping bag with arms.
 The durable weatherproofing lets you conquer snowy and stormy days.
 We found this puffer excelled during a cold night while watching outdoor hockey.
 The length provided substantial warmth to our core, behind, and legs while sitting on snow during the game.
 It was excellent for that endeavor.
 However, this ultra-cozy puffer has a few caveats to consider.

 The relaxed fit might not flatter all, and the substantial quantity of down makes it a weighty companion.
 As such, it is not the most packable.
 But, if you prioritize extended warmth above all else, the Triple C may be an unparalleled pick for you.
+If you’re looking for a parka similar to this option from North Face, we suggest looking at Outdoor Research’s Coze Down Parka.
+The Coze is also extra long but comes with zippers on each side of the jacket, which zip open for moveability, a feature the TNF parka doesn’t have.

-Check Price on Backcountry
+Check Price on REI Check Price on Backcountry

-Best Heavyweight Winter Parka: Runner Up
+Runner-Up Best Heavyweight Winter Parka

 Fjallraven Nuuk Parka W ($500)